iotaben/docs/docs/what.md

 The first drop was on the second of November 2021, where 500 IOTABOTS were minted for free, followed by a second drop on the 10th of November 2021.

-In total, 1038 IOTABOTS have been minted. (including the one-off giveaways)

 There also have been 1001 SPACEBOTS dropped, which are simple unique games.

-A new type of bots, SOONABOTS are available for sale on [Soonaverse](https://soonaverse.com/collection/0xeb47806ef8d4c908179bd05eeabc20bc3de8c81a).

-In the future, BOTS NFTs will give [special privileges](https://twitter.com/iotabots/status/1498614525108490242) (yet to be determined) to their holders.

-The creator, [iotaben](https://twitter.com/iotaben), has been featured on the Moonaco Podcast.
-[Available Here](https://open.spotify.com/episode/3VabodTvoQZocdKEpF8dUU?si=30f9431dfc3f4d67).